lindawangg/COVID-Net/README.md

 ## COVIDx Dataset

-**Update: we have released the brand-new COVIDx dataset with 16,756 posteroanterior chest radiography images across 13,645 patient cases.**
+**Update: we have released the brand-new COVIDx dataset with 16,756 chest radiography images across 13,645 patient cases.**

 The current COVIDx dataset is constructed by the following open source chest radiography datasets:
 * https://github.com/ieee8023/covid-chestxray-dataset